OKD-Lab/diveMeta/README.md

 **DiVE (Direct Variance Estimation)** for meta-analysis using **medians**.

-This package implements DiVE for pooling study-level differences when only medians and sample sizes are available.
+This package implements DiVE for pooling study-level differences when only central tendencies (medians and/or means) and sample sizes are available.
 The method returns a pooled difference, a directly estimated variance, and confidence intervals without requiring within-study variances.

-> This repository is intended for **method demonstration (Example)**, not for
-> making clinical claims.
-The code is deterministic: the same inputs yield the
+> This repository is intended for **method demonstration (Example)**, not for making clinical claims.
+The code is deterministic: the same inputs yield the same outputs.
-> same outputs.

 ---

 ## Installation